Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Clytha Castle

-After 2 miles, at a kissing gate near the river (the 7th after leaving the lane), where the Usk Valley Walk goes left, turn right on a path, soon passing the Clytha Car Park.
+After 3.2 kms, at a green metal kissing gate near the river, where the Usk Valley Walk continues left, turn right on a path, soon passing the Clytha Car Park.
 Turn left on the road and after a short distance go through a metal gate on the right.
-After 25 metres take the re-routed direction shown on the National Trust marker post.
-Follow further National Trust posts, soon turning right uphill.
-Pass to the right of and below Clytha Castle and go through a wooden gate signposted Coed y Bwnydd.
-Follow the path round through the wood, soon approaching and passing Clytha Castle on the left.
+Go slightly left, following the National Trust waymark posts.
+Just after a large bush turn right uphill at a short, wooden post.
+Continue along the edge of the slope with trees on the right and go through a wooden gate signposted Coed y Bwnydd.
+Follow the loop path round to the left, soon approaching Clytha Castle.
 (This is a folly built in 1790, owned by the National Trust and leased to The Landmark Trust for use as holiday accommodation.)

-Just to the right (east) of the castle turn right on a broader track signposted Coed y Bwnydd and soon turn right on a narrow path also signposted Coed y Bwnydd.
-Cross a stile and go straight across the field on an obvious path.
-Turn left at the wire fence.
-Cross a stile at the corner of the field and turn right, keeping a wire fence on the right.
-At a metal gate at the field corner turn left (don't go through it), keeping a wire fence and hedge on the right.
-Follow the obvious path with a wood on the right.
-After climbing for some distance, cross a stile and go straight on, soon crossing another stile.
+Just to the right (east) of the castle turn right on a track signposted Coed y Bwnydd and after 30 metres turn right on a narrow path through the wood, signposted Coed y Bwnydd.
+After 15 metres fork right and soon cross a stile and take the usually obvious path across the field.
+(If the path is hidden by crop growth, then it would be courteous to the farmer to walk round 2 sides of the field.)
+Cross 2 stiles 5 metres apart at the upper corner of the field and turn right, keeping a wire fence on the right.
+At the field corner, by a metal gate, turn left (don't go through it), keeping a wire fence on the right.
+Continue with a wood on the right.
+After climbing for some distance, cross a stile and keep right, soon crossing another stile.
 Soon go through a wooden gate and turn right on a lane.

 Coed y Bwnydd